NYC Concert Venue Guide:

 Where the venue sits determines what’s available before the show and what’s worth doing after.
 New York’s major concert venues are spread across the city, and each one has a different neighborhood story.

 Hell’s Kitchen along 9th and 10th Avenues is the strongest pre-concert dining corridor for Midtown venues — good restaurants, manageable prices, easy walking distance to the Garden and Radio City.
-The blocks around 34th–40th Streets on 8th Avenue work for a quicker pre-show option.
 Post-show, walk west rather than fighting the Penn Station crush.

 One of the genuinely pleasant concert neighborhoods in the city.
 Amsterdam and Columbus Avenues in the low-to-mid 70s reward visitors who arrive early enough for a proper dinner.
 The neighborhood has a slower pace than Midtown — more residential, better for lingering before and after a show.

 Atlantic Avenue east of Barclays has developed into a solid pre-concert dining corridor — more variety than most arena districts.
 After a Barclays show, staying in Brooklyn beats rushing back to Manhattan.
-Boerum Hill and Cobble Hill are a short walk and have better late-night options than what you’ll find around Penn Station at midnight.
+Boerum Hill and Cobble Hill are a short walk with better late-night options than what’s around Penn Station at midnight.

 Eat before you take the train.
 The options at Meadowlands are limited to venue concessions and the surrounding area offers little beyond the stadium.
 The right approach for MetLife concerts is a proper dinner in Midtown before boarding NJ Transit — the 10-minute ride makes this entirely practical.